Tashkent Metro

-The Tashkent Metro (Toshkent metropoliteni, Тошкент метрополитени) is the rapid transit system serving the city of Tashkent, the capital of Uzbekistan.
-It was the seventh metro to be built in the former USSR, opening in 1977, and the first metro in Central Asia.
+The Tashkent Metro (Toshkent metropoliteni, Тошкент метрополитени) is a rapid transit system serving the city of Tashkent, the capital of Uzbekistan.
+It was the seventh metro system to be built in the former USSR, opening in 1977, and the first metro in Central Asia.
 Each station is designed around a particular theme, often reflected in the station name.

 The Tashkent Metro consists of four lines, operating on 70.4 km of route and serving 50 stations.
-In 2024, the metro carried 270.3 million passengers, which corresponds to a daily average of approximately 741,000 passengers.
+In 2025, the metro carried 286.8 million passengers, which corresponds to a daily average of approximately 785,000 passengers.

 History

 Planning for the Tashkent Metro started in 1968, two years after a major earthquake struck the city in 1966.
-Construction on the first line began in 1972 and it opened on 6 November 1977 with nine stations.
+Construction on the first line (the Chilanzar line) began in 1972 and it opened on 6 November 1977 with nine stations.
 This line was extended in 1980, and the second line was added in 1984.
 The most recent line is the Circle (Halqa) Line, the first section of which opened in 2020.

 A northern extension of the Yunusobod Line for 2 stations Turkiston and Yunusobod was completed and opened on 29 August 2020.
 The fourth Circle line is currently under construction, first 7 stations for the line have already been built in 2020.